Class ChopRandom

 • setStateC

-Sets the third part of the state by casting the parameter to an int.
+Sets the third part of the state to the given int.
 Note that if you call nextInt() immediately after this, it will return the given stateC (cast to int) as-is, so you may want to call some random generation methods (such as nextInt()) and discard the results after setting the state.

 Parameters: